This page provides information on V-Ray Proxy Mesh objects.

 Point (Origin) – Previews the mesh as a bounding box outline with its own point of origin and axes indicators.

 Custom Preview – This option allows for changing the proxy file without affecting/updating the preview geometry.
-Proxies in existing projects will be loaded with the Custom Preview enabled by default, making sure that no custom user preview geometry gets deleted by the automatic update.
+Proxies in existing projects are loaded with the Custom Preview enabled by default, making sure that no custom user preview geometry gets deleted by the automatic update.

-Be aware that depending on the V-Ray proxy object detail, using the preview type Whole Mesh can put substantial load on your system.
+Be aware that depending on your V-Ray proxy object detail, using it in Whole Mesh preview type can put substantial load on your system.

 Enabled () – Turns the Animation on and off.

 Offset – Offsets the beginning of the animation by the given number of frames.
 You can use positive as well as negative values here.
 The default value of 0.0 starts the animation at the first available frame.

 Loop – The animation plays to the end and loops back to the first frame once it has finished.